lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 There is however one important wrinkle that we cannot forget about: measurements are non-deterministic!
 We cannot assume that all measurements of the ancilla qubit will return the zero state.
-When $\ket 1$ is measured, the computation has failed and the execution must be aborted and restarted.
+When $\ket 1$ is measured on the ancilla, the remaining qubits are left in the $G_1 \ket\psi$ state.
+The computation has thus failed, and the execution must be aborted and restarted.
 How often the block-encoding protocol that we have presented fails depends on the details of $A$ and the choices of $G_1, G_2$ and $G_3$ and is the main disadvantage of an otherwise very powerful quantum technique.